-Nassib G Ziadé is chief executive officer of the Bahrain Chamber for Dispute Resolution (BCDR-AAA).
+Nassib G Ziadé is chief executive officer of the Bahrain Chamber for Dispute Resolution (BCDR).
 Between July 2011 and August 2013, he served as director of the Dubai International Arbitration Centre (DIAC).
 Between 2007 and 2011, he was deputy secretary-general of the International Centre for Settlement of Investment Disputes (ICSID), and between April 2008 and June 2009 was also acting secretary-general of ICSID.
 He is fluent in Arabic, English and French, and has a working knowledge of Spanish.

 He has considerable experience with the rules of many arbitration institutions, having served as tribunal chair or co-arbitrator in arbitrations relating to international commerce, construction, investment and public international law, conducted in Arabic, English and French under the rules of the International Court of Arbitration of the International Chamber of Commerce (ICC), ICSID (Convention and Additional Facility), the Permanent Court of Arbitration (PCA), the Cairo Regional Centre for International Commercial Arbitration (CRCICA), DIAC, the Abu Dhabi Commercial Conciliation and Arbitration Center (ADCCAC) and the Singapore International Arbitration Centre (SIAC), as well as in ad hoc proceedings, including under the UNCITRAL Arbitration Rules.